Yttrium-tYcLief/Scrotter/README.md

 **Scrotter** is an application written in Visual Basic .NET that allows the user to place a screenshot from their Android, iOS, or Windows Phone device into a frame of any support mobile devices, and then export their creation as an image.

+**PLEASE NOTE** that Scrotter is temporarily locked for most purposes as development begins.
+Once a decent application is ready, it will be released under a more suitable license.

 ##Using Scrotter

 1. Install Microsoft [.NET Framework 4](http://www.microsoft.com/en-us/download/details.aspx?id=17851).